77Dice/PND_Notes/Labs/[4]LInk-Local Attacks & brctl.md

 #### DHCP rouge server/DHCP starvation
 > Dos a network by requestiong all the available DHCP addresses and then **provide addr** to hosts and **impersonate** DHCP, DNS server and default GW

+#### ICMP redirect Attack
+> When multiple routers are on the same local link: one can send an ICMPv6 redirect and inform hosts to forward messages to the other router closes to the destination; this can be exploit to perform a MITM attack

 # Lab3 Activity

 ### EX1